Let me get something straight from the get-go…

 Whatever strategies you use to create content for your blog and promote it, they all share the same underlying goal – conversions on your website.

 Basically, a conversion is when someone who lands on your website takes the specific action that you want them to, usually giving up their contact information in exchange for something of value.
-Businesses that adopt content marketing see conversion rates nearly 6x higher than those who don’t.
+Businesses that adopt content marketing see conversion rates nearly 6x higher than those that don’t.

 Let’s take a look at the essential elements of your content strategy that make this happen: